bfox9900/CAMEL99/README.md

 The other files are features you can add the core system to explore the TI-99 or CAMEL99 itself.

 *WARNING* The binary code image file cannot be bigger than 8192 bytes at this time.
+The compiler will ABORT at the end of the build cycle and report that the memory is image is greater than 8192 bytes.

-- See ADDONS in CAMEL99.HSF
-Including TOOLS.HSF and GRAFIX2.HSF fills it up to capacity.
+- See the comment \ ADDONS in CAMEL99.HSF to see how to include CCLIB/ files Including TOOLS.HSF and GRAFIX2.HSF fills it up to capacity.

 This system is a work in progress by a hobbyist so you will no doubt find numerous errors and places for impovement.
 That is all good.